Network Dynamics-Based Framework for Understanding Deep Neural Networks: Applications to DNNs

 The activation of NPT neurons enhances information extraction.
-The final RPD gradient distributions in Figs.~\ref{fig3}(a) and \ref{fig3}(c) are almost identical, implaying that the two models extract largely similar information in the OPT mode.
+The final RPD gradient distributions in Figs.~\ref{fig3}(a) and (c) are almost identical, implying that the two models extract largely similar information in the OPT mode.
 However, the former achieves the test accuracy of 97.14\%, whereas the latter reaches only 92.37\%.
 This discrepancy demonstrates that NPT neurons acquire additional information features by constructing and optimizing neuron combinations based on the weight vector distribution established by OPT.

-Figs.~\ref{fig3}(d)--\ref{fig3}(f) present the results for DNNs trained using the Adam optimizer.
-The network architecture and activation functions exactly match those used in Figs.~\ref{fig3}(a)--\ref{fig3}(c).
-A batch size of 60{,}000 is used in the first and third plots, while the second uses a batch size of 20{,}000.
-Phenomina are similar correspondingly.
-Figs.~\ref{fig3}(d)--\ref{fig3}(f) achieve classification accuracies of 98.26\%, 98.29\%, and 92.46\%, respectively, which indicates the general superiority of Adam over SGD for training nonlinear DNNs.
+Figs.~\ref{fig3}(d)--(f) present the results for DNNs trained using the Adam optimizer.
+The network architecture and activation functions exactly match those used in Figs.~\ref{fig3}(a)--(c).
+A batch size of 60000 is used in the first and third plots, while the second uses a batch size of 20000.
+Qualitatively similar phenomena are observed.
+Figs.~\ref{fig3}(d)--(f) achieve classification accuracies of 98.26\%, 98.29\%, and 92.46\%, respectively, which indicates the general superiority of Adam over SGD for training nonlinear DNNs.
 Again, the superiority can be attributed to the lower first-layer RPD gradients.

 Deeper networks may exhibit more distinct learning phases.
-Fig.~\ref{fig3}(g) shows the results for a 23-layer DNN with a width of 128, trained using the Adam optimizer and a batch size of 30{,}000.
+Fig.~\ref{fig3}(g) shows the results for a 23-layer DNN with a width of 128, trained using the Adam optimizer and a batch size of 30000.
 In addition to phases~I and II, we observe a third phase characterized by the convergence of RPD gradients across almost all layers, with the exception of the last few, to approximately the same value.
 These results suggest that the learning process may transition through multiple phases with distinct layer-wise RPD gradient distributions, depending on the network architecture, training strategy, and hyperparameter configuration.

 The degree of nonlinearity across DNN layers can be estimated via L-map pruning.
-We assess this by computing the pruning accuracy, which involves replacing layers from the \(l\)-th hidden layer to the output layer with their corresponding L-map.
-Fig.~\ref{fig3}(h) shows the change in accuracy as a function of the starting layer for 10-layer and 23-layer DNNs, evaluated at the epoch corresponding to peak generalization performance.
+We assess this by computing the pruning accuracy, which involves replacing layers from the \(l\)-th hidden layer to the output layer with the corresponding L-map.
+Fig.~\ref{fig3}(h) shows accuracy as a function of the starting layer for 10-layer and 23-layer DNNs, evaluated at the epoch corresponding to peak generalization performance.